pastly/blog3/hugo/content/posts/camaro-project-home.md

   - camaro
 ---

-I bought a 1985 Camaro that technically runs for $1000 and turning it into a race car.
+I bought a 1985 Camaro that technically runs for $1000, and I'm turning it into a race car.
 Turbo LS, built transmission, Ford 9" rear end, the works.

 I'm documenting the process here.